Fresh Salsa Verde gets its great flavor from charred green peppers, tomatillos, and onions.

 I am linking my Fresh Salsa Verde recipe up with:

-- #CookBlogShare, a weekly food blogger link party where you can find all sorts of great recipes;
+- #CookBlogShare, a weekly food blogger link party where you can find all sorts of great recipes, hosted this week by Curly's Cooking.

 - #CookOnceEatTwice, a monthly food blogger link party specializing in recipes that make enough for a few meals;